Selecting the Best Arm in One-Shot Multi-Arm RCTs: The Asymptotic Minimax-Regret Decision Framework for the Best-Population Selection Problem: Asymptotic Approximation of the Risk Function and the MMR Decision Rule

-We begin this subsection by imposing a regularity assumption on the decision rule $\bm{\phi}$ being considered. \begin{assumption} For each $\bm{\theta}\in\Theta$, the function $\mathbf{x}\mapsto L\left(\bm{\phi}\left(\mathbf{x}\right),\bm{\theta}\right)$ is continuous $\mu$-a.s. \end{assumption} Assumption \ref{assu:For-each-,} is a restriction imposed on the decision rule $\bm{\phi}$ to rule out pathological behavior, such as $\bm{\phi}$ being discontinuous on sets of positive Lebesgue measure.
+Assumption \ref{assu:For-each-,} is a restriction imposed on the decision rule $\bm{\phi}$ to rule out pathological behavior, such as $\bm{\phi}$ being discontinuous on sets of positive Lebesgue measure.
 This assumption does not rule out randomized decision rules a priori.
 Importantly, we note that the DM's minimax decision rule characterized in Theorem \ref{thm:(Characterization-of-the} satisfies this assumption.